masayoshi-nakamura/CognitiveArchitectureLecture/README.md

-# a prototype of simple BriCA agent with simulation environment
+# A prototype of simple BriCA agent with simulation environment

 ## Requirements
 Minimum requirements: